top of page

 In conclusion

-When we visited a month ago, we got the impression that the brewery and its bar and grill were thriving.
+When we visited we got the impression that the brewery and its bar and grill were thriving.
 The car park was full, there were plenty of us on the tour and milling around the shop and the bar was packed with locals and tourists alike.
 This was where the walkers mixed with the youngsters and there was definitely a younger vibe, compared to Theakston's up the road.
 The whole design was more modern and akin to many quality brewery taprooms and tour experiences we have experienced around the world, especially in the States.

 The retail space had a well thought out line of quality products, many with quirky designs and nice graphics, all of which were well priced.
 They were so well priced that I bought several items, as well as a few cases of beer and even told the staff member that the prices were a tad cheap, much to his surprise.
 Compared to Theakston's though, and other tours we have done, their prices could easily have been increased by the odd pound here and there and no one would have noticed or complained.
 You pay for quality.
 I have a very nice throw adorning one of my sofas at home thanks to their shop and my son gets to drink their beer to celebrate his birthday in a very nice branded glass.